algorithm-archivists/algorithm-archive/contents/quantum_systems/quantum_systems.md

 $$

 and basically describes $$A$$ as a column vector.
-The _bra_ represents the Hermitian conjucate of the ket and looks like this:
+The _bra_ represents the Hermitian conjugate of the ket and looks like this:

 $$
 \langle B \rvert